-- Residential accommodation both on-site and within easy walking distance of the campus. - A library containing approximately 250,000 books and 8,000 journals and offering interlibrary loan facilities for material not in the college's stock.
-The library also contains a number of online resources.

-- A learning resources area containing materials for use in schools and viewing, listening, and dubbing carrels for audio and video tapes, cassettes, and records. - A computer studies building and an IT center. - A theater and arts center in which up to 24 productions are presented during the year and weekly movies! - A gymnasium, a sports hall, and outdoor sports and athletics facilities; the college is also equipped for a variety of outdoor pursuits. - A new Student Union building, open to students and staff, providing a licensed bar, coffee shop, computer lab, game area, movie theatre, and eateries.
+- Housing both on-site and within easy walking distance of the campus. - A library that also includes on-line resources and inter-library loan for material not in the college's collection. - A computer studies building and an IT center. - A theater and arts center with ~ 24 productions/year and weekly movies. - A gymnasium, a sports hall, and outdoor sports and athletics facilities. - A Student Union building, open to students and staff, providing a licensed bar, coffee shop, computer lab, game area, movie theatre, and eateries.